-We confirm that the DSG receivable in 2022/23 was £248.8 million (made under section 14 of the Education Act 2002).
-This amount includes £2.1 million in relation to NNDR which passes directly to billing authorities.
+We confirm that the DSG receivable in 2023/24 was £260.6 million (made under section 14 of the Education Act 2002).
+This amount includes £2.2 million in relation to NNDR which passes directly to billing authorities.
 It has been fully distributed to support schools' budgets, as set out in the regulations made under sections 45A, 45AA, 47, 47ZA, 47A, 48, 49 and 138(7) of, and paragraph 2(B) of schedule 14 to, the Schools Standards and Framework Act 1998 and section 24(3) of the Education Act 2002.

 New provisions, which came into force on 1 April 2020, under the Schools and Early Years Finance (England) Regulations 2020, mean that local authorities are required to carry forward overspends of DSG to their schools' budgets either in the year immediately following or the year after.
-Under Regulation 8, paragraphs (7) and (8) this also applies to a deficit from the previous year i.e. 2021/22, thus creating a comparable position to the statutory funding basis for the 2022/23 financial year.
+Under Regulation 8, paragraphs (7) and (8) this also applies to a deficit from the previous year i.e. 2022/23, thus creating a comparable position to the statutory funding basis for the 2023/24 financial year.
 Any future funding to make good any deficit from our General Reserves can only be made upon approval from the Secretary of State.
 This reflects the statutory requirement that a deficit must be carried forward to be funded from future DSG income, unless the Secretary of State authorise the local authority not to do so.
 Furthermore, the DSG deficit has to be allocated between service categories so that a deficit from one service category cannot be offset against a surplus from another.

 The early years DSG is based on data from earlier years.
-The final allocation will be determined and received during 2023/24 and will be shown in the table as an in-year adjustment.
-The £0.4m in-year adjustment shown in the table is £0.36m additional DSG income relating to the final in-year adjustment for 2021/22 and £0.08m NNDR adjustments relating to 2022/23.
+The final allocation will be determined and received during 2024/25 and will be shown in the table as an in-year adjustment.
+The £0.9m in-year adjustment shown in the table is £0.4m additional DSG income relating to the final in-year adjustment for 2022/23 and £0.5m NNDR adjustments relating to 2023/24.

-The deficit on the high needs DSG is £20.4m at the end of the 2022/23 financial year.
+The deficit on the high needs DSG is £39.5m at 31 March 2024 (£20.4m at 31 March 2023).
 This will be recovered through future funding growth and our recovery plan aimed at influencing the increasing level of demand in the high needs system and the push towards specialist placements.
 In line with new regulations which came into force on 29 November 2020, any deficit, as calculated under those regulations, must not be charged to the revenue account.
-That deficit should be recorded in a separate account solely for the purposes of recording deficits relating to its schools'
+That deficit should be recorded in a separate account solely for the purposes of recording deficits relating to its schools' budget.

-budget.
 This is an unusable reserve which we have called the Dedicated School Grant Adjustment Account.
 These regulations apply at the moment for a period of three years.
 This adjustment is included as a statutory adjustment in Note 2 to ensure it does not affect the Net Cost of Services or the Total General Reserves available.

-Details of the deployment of DSG receivable for 2022/23 across the different DSG blocks are shown below.
+Details of the deployment of DSG receivable for 2023/24 are shown below.